Cqoicebordel/Who-Wants-to-Be-a-Millionaire/README.md

 The added sounds for this fork are from this [Youtube video](https://www.youtube.com/watch?v=MForOVuA6hs).

 The background image and the images of the jokers are from [Kaloo](http://www.pascallamarque.com), who was a huge help.
 He also did several extra images that are specific to the Twitch creator, so sadly are not in this repo.

+Also, a huge thanks to the [Gilles Stella](https://www.twitch.tv/gilles_stella) community for their help and for writing lots of fun questions !
+The [Gilles Stella Discord](https://discord.gg/EfGkkvV9) is awesome !